arturocuya/own-your-music/README.md

+# Own your music

+This codebase runs a local web app to scan your Spotify Liked Songs and find them on Bandcamp.
+Powered by Go + HTMX + Templ.

-Note: Carefully read Bandcamp's Acceptable Use and Moderation policy before using this program.
+> Note: Carefully read Bandcamp's Acceptable Use and Moderation policy before using this program.
 Just saying :p

-This project is not meant for the public yet.
-So you have to figure out how to run it (it's not that hard if you've run Go projects before).
+To run in, clone the repository and run `go run *.go` inside the root directory.

+### To-do:

+- [x] Implement Amazon Music provider
+- [ ] Add proxy for Amazon (so that you don't get flagged as a crawler bot)
+- [ ] Windows binary
+- [ ] OSX binary